Bundanoon railway station

-Bundanoon railway station is a heritage-listed railway station on the Main South line in New South Wales, Australia.
+Bundanoon railway station is a heritage-listed railway station on the Main Southern line in New South Wales, Australia.
 It serves the small town of Bundanoon.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The station opened on 6 August 1868 as Jordans Crossing, being renamed Jordans Siding in 1878 and finally Bundanoon in 1881.

 The station has a signal box on platform 2 which controls a set of points just to the north of the station.
 Until the 2005 timetable one afternoon train a day terminated using this setup, the train arriving on platform 1 using the set of points, and departing back towards Campbelltown.
 This practice was discontinued, the signal box and points closed and the route curtailed to end at Moss Vale.

 Bundanoon station celebrated 150 years since it opened on Sunday 5 August 2018.

-Platforms & services
+Platforms and services

 Bundanoon has two side platforms.
-It is serviced by early morning and evening NSW TrainLink Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.
+It is serviced by early morning and evening Sydney Trains Intercity Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.

 During the day the station is served by a NSW TrainLink road coach service from Wollongong and another operating from Moss Vale to Goulburn.

-It is also serviced by NSW Trainlink Xplorer long-distance services from Sydney to Canberra & Griffith.
+It is also serviced by NSW TrainLink Xplorer long-distance services from Sydney to Canberra & Griffith.
 This station is a request stop for this service, so the train stops only if passengers booked to board/alight here.